Whether you've a basic PC or a specced-out one, these are the best PC games you should be trying out on it.

 - Best gaming PCs - if you need an upgrade or the ultimate battlestation

 - How about trying the next frontier of gaming with the best VR games

 - On a budget?
 Here are the best cheap gaming headsets

 What's more, it's a lot easier to get a hold of a gaming PC or laptop and start playing the latest and greatest games than it is to buy one of a very limited stock of Xbox Series X or PS5 consoles.
 All you need is one of our top gaming PCs or gaming laptop picks, and you can get started right away with these best games for PC.

 Because there's such a huge number of them, our list can only capture a small number of the total number of great PC gaming experiences.
 Nonetheless, you'll hopefully find something you'll like from our selection.

-Red Dead Redemption 2 and Disco Elysium are a pair of titles that will provide you with many hours of content.
-Red Dead is full of exquisitely modelled environments for you to explore, while Disco Elysium focuses more on your character's own internal conflicts, with the RPG systems that make up the game reflecting the detective work you undertake as you play.
+Red Dead Redemption 2 and Disco Elysium are a pair of titles that will provide you with many hours of content to explore.
+RDR2 is full of exquisitely modelled environments for you to explore, while Disco Elysium focuses more on your character's own internal conflicts, with the RPG systems that make up the game reflecting the detective work you undertake as you play.